 Skip to main content

-Page of Fame Class of 2019 - The Office (U.S. Version)
+DP Hall of Fame Class of 2019 - The Office (U.S. Version)

 In 2018, my son was born.
 And as any first-time parent with a newborn quickly learns, there are a lot of sleepless nights, and plenty of hours of stationary, sedentary-ness, living as you await the next move in the weird chess game that is newborn vs. new parent.

-For my wife and myself, we split the duties into shifts in order to get sleep as well as to keep our sanity, and with that, I earned the graveyard shift.
+For my wife and me, we split the duties into shifts in order to get sleep as well as to keep our sanity, and with that, I earned the graveyard shift.
 After all, she did deliver a baby.

 After burning through some of the shows that are (were) on my radar such as Daredevil and Dear, White People, I ventured over to The Office and figured, huh, I hear it's funny, I guess I'll start from the Pilot.

-9 Seasons of binge watching later, The Office is now one of my favorite things in life.
-Not only did it get me through those days and moments of caring for a newborn with laughter and providing a mental release, but it offered some pretty great lines in my toolkit to use in my everyday life.
+9 Seasons of binge-watching later, The Office is now one of my favorite things in life.
+Not only did it get me through those days and moments of caring for a newborn with laughter and providing a mental release, but it also offered some pretty great lines in my toolkit to use in my everyday life.
 Yes, I can now join in on those references and jokes about The Office I've long missed.

 What evs.